BAFurtado/censo2010/README.md

 This is just a documented script.
-We gather official data and use generator at https://github.com/BAFurtado/home_violence to come up with a random artificial population with gender, age and years of study at the level of census tracts.
+We gather official data and use generator at https://github.com/BAFurtado/home_violence to come up with a random artificial population with gender, age and years of study and color at the level of census tracts.

 It acquires data from Brazilian official statistics bureau (ibge.gov.br) and organizes the data for the format needed at https://github.com/BAFurtado/home_violence